sumpster/ht301_viewer/README.md

 It's a very simple hacked together lib, might be useful for somebody,
 uses `matplotlib` which is a little bit on the slow side,
-or pure `opencv` - much faster but without most features
+or pure `opencv` - much faster but with less features.

 Tested on ubuntu 20.04: